erinfeaser311/marvelous-rabbit/content/posts/Goals/life-goals.md

 Run for local government / get involved in politics / government

-Write my own open-source library
+Write my own open-source library or publish a package

 Make something / start own business

-Learn a lamguage
+Learn a language

 Learn an instrument